Antithetic Multilevel Methods for Elliptic and Hypo-Elliptic Diffusions with Applications: Introduction

 MLMC works with a hierarchy of time-discretised diffusions, that is with a collection of step-sizes $0<\Delta_0<\cdots<\Delta_L$, $L \in\mathbb{N}$.
 Then one rewrites the expectation of interest as a decomposition of the difference of the exact (no time discretization) expectation and the one with the finest time discretization and then a telescoping sum of differences of expectations associated to increasingly coarse step-sizes.
-Then, if one can appropiately simulate dependent (\emph{coupled}) time discretizations for pairs of step-sizes it is possible to reduce the cost of a Monte Carlo based algorithm (e.g.~the cost versus a direct simulation of the time discretised diffusion with a single step-size $\Delta_L$) to achieve a pre-specified mean square error (MSE) using MLMC; see e.g.~\cite{giles1} for a review. \cite{ml_anti} introduce an \emph{antithetic} MLMC (AMLMC) using the \emph{truncated Milstein scheme} (defined in Section \ref{sec:t-Mil}) which has weak error 1 and stong error 1, but the AMLMC still provides an optimal computational complexity without requiring the simulation of intractable L\'evy areas.
+Then, if one can appropriately simulate dependent (\emph{coupled}) time discretizations for pairs of step-sizes it is possible to reduce the cost of a Monte Carlo based algorithm (e.g.~the cost versus a direct simulation of the time discretised diffusion with a single step-size $\Delta_L$) to achieve a pre-specified mean square error (MSE) using MLMC; see e.g.~\cite{giles1} for a review. \cite{ml_anti} introduce an \emph{antithetic} MLMC (AMLMC) using the \emph{truncated Milstein scheme} (defined in Section \ref{sec:t-Mil}) which has weak error 1 and stong error 1 without requiring the simulation of intractable L\'evy areas, but the variance of couplings at each level decays w.r.t. the step-size at the same rate as the case of a time discretization having strong error 2, which leads to an optimal computational complexity.